liyan-nk/AMHSS-Thirurkad/src/blog/article1.md

 tags: post
 descriptionShort: Environment Day Awareness Rally
-descriptionLarge: "On the occasion of Environment Day, AMHSS Thirurkad, a school located in the heart of a small town, took the initiative to organize an awareness rally in the surrounding locality.
+descriptionLarge: "On the occasion of Environment Day, AMHSS Thirurkad, a school located in the heart of Thirurkad town, took the initiative to organize an awareness rally in the surrounding locality.
 The event witnessed an enthusiastic participation of both students and teachers, who came together with a shared goal: to spread the message of \"മണ്ണിലിറങ്ങാം, പച്ചവിരിക്കാം\"